vertigis/workflow-activities-cityworks/README.md

 This project contains activities for interacting with the Cityworks REST API in a [VertiGIS Studio Workflow](https://www.vertigisstudio.com/products/vertigis-studio-workflow/).

 This project uses version `15.6.1` of the Cityworks TypeScript SDK.
+To use this activity pack you must have a license to use the Cityworks REST API.

 ## Usage